jamiedavenport/jamiedavenport.dev/content/blog/authentication-with-serverless-auth0-and-golang.md

 ```

 The `auth0.Parser` object is responsible for parsing and validating the user's bearer token.
-You should replace the values used here with your own that we created earlier.
+You should replace the values here with your own that we created earlier.

 The authorizer should return a policy document that describes the permissions granted to the user (assuming they are granted access).